hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/wan/README.md

 ```
 (Receiver) $ kubectl apply -f statefulset.yaml
 ```

+**Note** that if you use Minikube, you need to execute `minikube tunnel` now in order to get LoadBalancer External IPs assigned.

 Check that cluster works correctly and note its External Load Balancer IP.